jakebrinkmann/espa-rpms/README.md

 ## Release Notes
 Please see the Release Tags for notes related to past versions.

-- Updated Spec files for ESPA 2.27.0 release.
+- Updated Spec files for ESPA 2.27.2 release.
-- Helper script to query Github API
-- Deprecate CFMask

 ## Build Notes
 A simple Makefile is provided for building each RPM.